Jessica Hamby: Season 1

 While she is still human, Jessica is brought to a vampire trial.
-At this trial, the Magister (enforcer of vampire law) is reviewing the case of Bill Compton, who murdered another vampire that was trying to kill his girlfriend Sookie Stackhouse.
+At this trial, the Magister, enforcer of vampire law, is reviewing the case of Bill Compton, who murdered another vampire that was trying to kill his girlfriend, Sookie Stackhouse.
 The Magister decides that as a punishment for his deeds, Bill is sentenced to replenishing their numbers by converting Jessica.
 Bill is reluctant but willingly goes along with the sentence as the Magister would torture her and make him watch, draining the struggling Jessica of all her blood and burying her underground with him for one night.
-This process transforms Jessica into a vampire successfully, but she is under the reign of her "maker", Bill, to which she does not take kindly.
-Jessica at first is saddened at the fact she can never go back to her family and live a normal life but immediately cheers over her new-found freedom and enhanced abilities.
-Bill teaches her to drink synthetic blood, as opposed to human blood, but Jessica doesn't like the synthetic blood.
-Eventually, she becomes such an obstacle to Bill that he leaves her to his vampire sheriff, Eric Northman (who she is attracted to), excited at the fact that she gets to feed off humans and spend time with him she agrees.
-However, Eric grows tired of her as well and once again leaves her with Bill.
+This process transforms Jessica into a vampire successfully, but she is under the reign of her "maker", Bill to which she does not take kindly.
+Jessica is initially saddened at the fact that she can never go back to her family and live a normal life, but immediately cheers over her new-found freedom and enhanced abilities.
+Bill teaches her to drink synthetic blood, as opposed to human blood, but Jessica does not like the synthetic blood.
+Eventually, she becomes such an obstacle to Bill that he leaves her to his vampire sheriff, Eric Northman, who she is attracted to, excited at the fact that she gets to feed off humans and spend time with him she agrees.
+But Eric grows tired of her as well and once again leaves her with Bill.

 Season 2

 Sookie befriends Jessica and they bond over the grief they feel after having lost their family.
-Jessica feigns sympathy, and convinces Sookie to take her to see Jessica's family, but Jessica enters her old home, going against what she promised to Sookie, and confronts her father when he prepares to strike her with his belt in retaliation for being away for so long.
+Jessica feigns sympathy and convinces Sookie to take her to see Jessica's family, but Jessica enters her old home, going against what she promised to Sookie, and confronts her father when he prepares to strike her with his belt in retaliation for being away for so long.
 Jessica states that her family is sick and that she desires to kill her father, but Bill intervenes and saves Jessica's family from harm, later erasing their memories and realizing her human life is over.
-After this, Jessica gradually begins to understand how to be a good vampire and starts a relationship with a human from Bill's hometown, Hoyt Fortenberry.
-At the Carmilla Hotel, both admit they are still virgins and Hoyt covers the bed with rose petals before the two finally make love.
-Later in the series, as Jessica starts to have sex with Hoyt, she realizes her hymen has regenerated to its virginal state and she will always be a "vampire virgin".
-They break up briefly because of a conflict between Jessica and Hoyt's overbearing mother, Maxine, who is prejudiced against vampires, but eventually reconcile.
+After this, Jessica gradually begins to understand how to be a good vampire and starts a relationship with a human from Bill's hometown, named Hoyt Fortenberry.
+At the Carmilla Hotel, both of them admit that they are still virgins and Hoyt covers the bed with rose petals, before the two finally make love.
+Later, in the series, as Jessica starts to have sex with Hoyt, she realizes that her hymen has regenerated to its virginal state and she will always be a "vampire virgin".
+They break up briefly, because of a conflict between Jessica and Hoyt's overbearing mother, Maxine, who is prejudiced against vampires, but eventually reconcile.